digitalocean/digitalocean-cloud-controller-manager/README.md

 ```

 The `METRICS_ADDR` environment variable takes a valid endpoint that you'd
-like to use to serve your prometheus metrics.
+like to use to serve your Prometheus metrics.
 To be valid it should be in the
 form `<host>:<port>`.

 After you have started up CCM, run the following curl command to view the
-prometheus metrics output:
+Prometheus metrics output:

 ```bash
 curl <host>:<port>/metrics